 11-4.8(8A,17A,22) Notice to suppliers of information.
-When a person is requested to supply information about that person that will become part of a record under the jurisdiction of the department, the department shall notify that person of the use that will be made of the information, which persons outside the department might routinely be provided the information, which parts of the requested information are required and which are optional, and the consequences of not providing the information requested.
-This notice may be given in rules, on the written form used to collect the information, on a separate fact sheet or letter, in brochures, in formal agreements, in contracts, in handbooks, in manuals, verbally, or by other appropriate means.
+When a person is requested to supply information about that person that will become part of a record under the jurisdiction of the department, the department shall notify that person of the use that will be made of the information, which persons outside the department might routinely be provided the information, which parts of the requested information are required and which are optional, and the consequences of not providing the information, on a separate fact sheet or letter, in brochures, in formal agreements, in contracts, in handbooks, in manuals, verbally, or by other appropriate means.